jtulak/huefri/README.md

 ![A short video with one Hue bulb, one Trådfri bulb and one Trådfri remote.](https://raw.githubusercontent.com/jtulak/huefri/master/example.gif)

+All operations of the remote are supported: on/off, brightness level, change of white light temperature.
+You can manually control the Hue bulbs independently on the Trådfri one, but once the master Trådfri bulb changes its state, the Hue bulbs are set to the same temperature/brightness.

 ## How it works
 You press a button on an IKEA remote.
 The paired Trådfri bulb changes its light and within one second, all other configured Hue bulbs changes too.